databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/UCEDeployment/CloudStorageAccessRequirements/AWS.md

 date: 2023-04-18T11:28:39-05:00
 weight: 1
 ---
-**Under Construction** -- we will be improving these docs shortly

-### AWS IAM/Policy required to set up for Storage Credentials
+### Creating AWS IAM Role/Policy for Storage Credentials

+Create a IAM Role to authorize access to the external location.
+This IAM Role will be configured while creating the Databricks Storage Credential.
+Please refer this [doc](https://docs.databricks.com/data-governance/unity-catalog/manage-external-locations-and-credentials.html#manage-storage-credentials) for creating IAM role for Storage Credentials

 ```
 {
   "Version": "2012-10-17",